CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 Each property in the object is an array with its length equal to the number of instances in the tile.
 Each array is a homogeneous collection of `String`, `Number`, or `Boolean` elements.
 Elements may be `null`.

-An instances' `batchId` is used to access elements in each array and extract the corresponding properties.
-For example, the following batch table has properties for two instances.
+An instance's `batchId` is used to access elements in each array and extract the corresponding properties.
+For example, the following batch table has properties for two instances:
 ```json
 {
     "id" : ["unique id", "another unique id"],